executebig/www/content/fellowship/_index.md

 {{< expand "How much does it cost?" >}}
 The Fellowship is completely free for students during the pilot.
 Execute Big is funded by donors and sponsors &mdash; you can donate to us [here »](/donate).
 {{< /expand >}}

+{{< expand "When are activities held?" >}}
+We expect that most of our synchronous sessions will be held on Saturdays and Sundays, and if we do schedule sessions during the week, they will happen after school or be asynchronous.
+Additionally, students can schedule office hours with the facilitators at their own convenience.
+{{< /expand >}}

+{{< expand "What is the time commitment required from students?" >}}
+Students should expect to have a time commitment of at least 5 hours per week, with the majority of events occuring on Saturdays and Sundays.
+Our facilitators will be available throughout the week to schedule office hours with students for additional support.
+{{< /expand >}}

 {{< expand "Can I apply if I don't know how to code?" >}}